esl-epfl/x-heep-femu/README.md

  - A MicroSD card with at least 16GB of memory.
  - A PC (the Linux operating system is suggested) with a Web browser installed.

-## Repository structure

-The repository is organized as follows:

-    .
-    ├── .github
-    ├── imp
-    │   ├── rtl
-    │   ├── scripts
-    │   ├── pads
-    │   ├── pinout
-    │   └── vendor
-    ├── doc
-    └── README.md

 ## Setup

 Follow these steps to get started with our FPGA platform:

  1. Download our pre-compiled PetaLinux-based image from this Drive [FEMU MicroSD Image](http://tiny.cc/femu_microsd_image) and load it to your MicroSD card.
 You can find more information about the writing process in this documentation: [Write SD card](https://pynq.readthedocs.io/en/latest/appendix/sdcard.html).
  2. Insert your MicroSD card in your Pynq-Z2 board and make sure the boot jumper is in the SD position.
 Then, power up the board.
-LED3 will switch on as soon as the Linux booting and the bitstream loading processes are completed.
  3. You can now connect to the board.

 ## Board connection